 Board of Trustees

 Jeffrey S. Dykens, CPA, grew up outside Boston in Sherborn, Massachusetts, attended Lawrence Academy in Groton, Massachusetts, and Amherst College.
 He has lived in Chatham since 1976, where he first worked as a commercial fisherman and seafood wholesaler from 1976-1988.
-In 1986 he married Julie Eldredge, and attended Northeastern University from 1988-1990, where he earned an M.A. in accounting.
+In 1986 he married Julie Eldredge and attended Northeastern University from 1988-1990, where he earned an M.A. in accounting.
 His first accounting job was with Deloitte and Touche Ross accountants in Boston, where he became a CPA.
 In 1992, Jeff joined the staff of Cape Cod Hospital, and still serves Cape Cod Healthcare today, serving as Chief Operating Officer of the Falmouth Hospital.
-In 1999, he earned an MBA from Northeastern University and Certificate in Public Health from Harvard.
+In 1999, he earned an MBA from Northeastern University and a Certificate in Public Health from Harvard.
 Jeff and Julie have three children: Andrew, Abigail, and Joshua.
-Jeff is active in the Chatham and Monomoy Regional schools, and currently serves as Chair of the Board of Selectmen for the Town of Chatham
+Jeff is active in the Chatham and Monomoy Regional schools and currently serves as Chair of the Board of Selectmen for the Town of Chatham.

 Program Council Chair